-This high-quality guide is offered to you by the Washington Department of Fish & Wildlife through its unique partnership with J.F.
-Griffin Publishing, LLC.
+This high-quality guide is brought to you by the Washington Department of Fish & Wildlife through a partnership with Kalkomey, a trusted leader in outdoor safety education since 1995.
+In addition to producing this guide, Kalkomey also offers a suite of educational courses to help people enjoy the outdoors safely.

-The revenue generated through ad sales significantly lowers production costs and generates savings.
-These savings translate into additional funds for other important agency programs.
+The revenue generated through ad sales in this publication significantly lowers production costs and generates savings.
+These savings translate into additional funds for other important agency programs and we thank the advertisers for their support.